daniel0226/E-Commerce-Website/README.md

-# eCommerce movie Website
+# eCommerce Movie Website
-An eCommerce movie booking website.
+An eCommerce movie booking website created for Software Engineering at UGA.
+Movies, Showtimes, and prices are based on the administrator database.
 Currently meant to be used with Tomcat 9.0 servers and Eclipse.

 ## Installation
 ### Required Technologies
 Eclipse for Java EE Developers or add in the Java EE portion